Business failure is all too common

 No market segmentation

 Trying to service too diverse a range of customer types and sizes can leave a business totally out of control.
-You cannot be everything to everybody and hope to avoid a business failure.
+You cannot be everything to everybody and hope to avoid business failure.
 Be selective in the customers you wish to service.
-Otherwise the poorer customers, the ones who do not really relate to your product will take up valuable time.
+Otherwise, the poorer customers, the ones who do not really relate to your product will take up valuable time.
 Time, you could have more profitably spent on the customers who do relate and like your product.
 If the balance is not right you will soon alienate many of your good customers because you no longer have time for them.

 Relying on too few customers